-It may seem excessive, but it's a solid recommendation.
-Even if you have a no-shoes rule in your home, dust forms everywhere, and then settles into the grain and between floor boards.
+It may seem excessive, but it’s a solid recommendation.
+Even if you have a no-shoes rule in your home, dust forms everywhere, and then settle into the grain and between floorboards.
 If you have furry friends around the house who never stop shedding, consider it a hygiene issue, too.

 As painful as this one also sounds, weekly vacuuming is not only key to keeping your home clean, but also making sure any crumbs and dirt you missed while sweeping don’t scratch your floors.
 Not into vacuuming on your own?
 Invest in a Roomba.